anaghesh-muruli/Suraksha/README.md

 SURAKSHA sends your location details to a list of pre selected contacts when you are in distress.
 Apart from that, you can always reach the women helpline centre through this app.
 SURAKSHA stands apart from other apps due to it's distinguished features of very interactive online Community Forum, Language Support, and Motion Sensors made for ease-of-use.

-MIT Licence Copyright Anaghesh Muruli 2018
+This project is licensed under the terms of the MIT license Copyright (c) Anaghesh Muruli 2018